DylanTS/book-admin-api/README.md

-# Book Admin API #
+# Library API #

-Provides a REST API for the Book Admin project
+Provides a REST API for a Library

 ## Overview ##